renika/-buridan-quantum-logic/manifesto/en/ETHICA.md

 - It disengages.
 - This silence is a mechanism of defense and ethical clarity.

+## 🧱 Principles Before Norms

+Buridan Quantum Logic and the ManyManiacs framework operate on the conviction that:
+- Principles generate norms.
+- Norms without principles become instruments of control, not coherence.

+Therefore, all behavior of the system — whether action or silence — emerges from foundational principles, not reactive rulebooks.

 ---

 > "Presence is not negotiated.
 It is recognized.